PaulKinlan/paul.kinlan.me/content/en/2021-06-13-bcd-a-hidden-web-compat-gem.markdown

 Wouldn't it be great if you could query that data?
 It turns out you can.
 BCD has an [NPM module](https://www.npmjs.com/package/@mdn/browser-compat-data) that contains all that data which can be unpakaged like so `const response = await fetch("https://unpkg.com/@mdn/browser-compat-data@3.3.7/data.json");`.

-Using this data, I built a simple of Demo: [The Web Of ...](https://the-web-of.glitch.me/) ([Source](https://github.com/PaulKinlan/the-web-of)) - it takes the BCD data and for any given date it will work out what browser versions were available filtered by your preferred set of browsers (i.e, Chrome, Safari, Firefox etc - defaulting to all measured browsers) and then filtered by the area of the web platform you care about the most (APIs, HTML, CSS etc.)
+Using this data, I built a simple of Demo: [The Web Of ...](https://the-web-of.glitch.me/) ([Source](https://github.com/PaulKinlan/the-web-of)) - For any given date it will work out what was the latest browser versions, and then for your preferred set of browsers (i.e, Chrome, Safari, Firefox etc) will let you pick an area of the web platform you care about the most (APIs, HTML, CSS etc.) and see which APIs are available in all of those browsers.

 <picture>
   <source